Preparing a Computer for Manual Driver Deployment

 - Copy the certificate file to a folder on your target computer (for example c:\Certificates).

-- On the target computer, right click the certificate file, and choose Install.
+- On the target computer, select and hold (or right-click) the certificate file, and choose Install.
 Work through the installation wizard.

 When you build one of the WDK driver samples, the build process creates a test-signing certificate.
 You need to install a test-signing certificate only once.
 If you have installed a certificate from a WDK driver sample, you can install other driver samples without installing a certificate again.